mirror/dd-wrt/src/router/opennds/docs/source/config.rst

 Upload and Download bucket ratios can be defined.

-Allows control of upload rate limit threshold overrun per client.
+Allows fine control of upload rate limit threshold overrun per client.

 Used in conjunction with MaxDownloadBucketSize and MaxUploadBucketSize.